 In fact, some will burn and wither away in hot temperatures and direct sunlight.

 If you have shady areas of your yard that you want to fill, there are a host of shade perennials that’ll help beautify your garden.

-Adding shade perennials to your garden can complete your landscape design and fill your yard with new textures and colors that you’ll surely love.
-Plus, they’ll come back next year and possibly many years after that, too!
+Adding shade perennials to your yard can complete your landscape design and fill your garden with new textures and colors that you’ll surely love.

 This means you can purposefully design sheltered areas of your yard to look lush, ethereal, and peaceful.